Antenna types: Dipoles

 The most common type of dipole consists of two resonant elements, each just under a quarter wavelength long, hence a total length of about a half-wave.
 This antenna radiates maximally in directions perpendicular to the antenna's axis, giving it a small directive gain of 2.15 dBi.
 (Note: "2.15 dBi" means that in the direction of maximum radiation, signal strength is ×10^0.215 = 1.64× the signal from a directionless "isotropic" antenna.)
+Unless specified otherwise, dipoles are fed at their center-point, a quarter-wave from either end on the lowest design frequency, and without artificial compensation are only usable at odd-numbered multiples of their designed lowest frequency.
+(Note: At even multiples of that frequency a dipole center-feed position is an unusable antinode (high impedance point) instead of the normally favored first-resonance node (low impedance point) seen at odd multiples of the design frequency.
+Dipoles designed for various alternate feedpoint positions (Windom or off-center fed, end-fed) are listed as separate antenna types, even though, strictly speaking, they are all varieties of dipoles.)